MultiSafepay/docs/content/faq/testing/test-payment-details.md

 ### Bancontact

 MultiSafepay provides a test platform for Bancontact transactions.
-By entering a test card number, you will be able to simulate the outcome of the transaction.
+To simulate the outcome of a transaction, enter:

+* A test card number
+* Any expiry date in the future

 | Card number           | Status    | Description              |
 | --------------------- | --------- | ------------------------ |